Garden Fire Pit Buying Guide: Steel, Cast Iron and Corten Compared

 - ✅ Wall thickness drives lifespan.
 2mm steel warps within 2-3 winters; 3-5mm steel lasts 8-12 years; 8mm+ cast iron and Corten last 20+ years.

-- ✅ Corten weathering steel develops a stable rust-coloured patina in 18-24 months and never needs painting; the patina is the protection.
+- ✅ Corten weathering steel develops a stable rust-coloured patina in 18-24 months and never needs painting.

-- ✅ Cast iron retains heat 30-40% longer than steel of the same weight - best for cold-evening warmth, worst for moving around.
+- ✅ Cast iron retains heat 30-40% longer than steel of the same weight.

-- ✅ UK Smoke Control Area rules apply to wood-burning fire pits in some urban postcodes; check before you buy.
+- ✅ UK Smoke Control Area rules apply to wood-burning fire pits in some urban postcodes.

 Installer's Note